apache/incubator-graphar/README.md

 vertex table.
 The first row of each offset chunk is always 0, indicating the starting point for the corresponding sub-logical-table for edges.

-Take the "person knows person" edges to illustrate.
+Take the `person knows person` edges to illustrate.
 Suppose the vertex chunk size is set to 500 and the edge chunk size is 1024, and the edges are **ordered_by_source**, then the edges could be saved in the following physical tables: